 The textbook is an essential tool of educating and socializing, in that it transmits linguistic knowledge as well as cultural and social values.
 Thus, it is expected to be neutral when presenting the roles and responsibilities that males and females share in a society.
-This paper, therefore, aims at investigating the depiction of gender in the Second Generation EFL textbook designed for the Algerian learners of the middle school year one.
-To achieve this objective, the textbook was quantitatively analysed using Michel' (1986) criteria which involve three categories: analysis of sexism in the social references to male and female characters, in both texts and illustrations; analysis of sexism in the activities of male and female characters and comparing the number of male and female characters who appear both in the body of the text and its illustrations.
+This paper, therefore, aims at investigating the depiction of gender in the Second Generation EFL textbook designed for Algerian learners of the middle school year one.
+To achieve this objective, the textbook was quantitatively analysed using Michel' (1986) criteria which involve three categories: analysis of sexism in the social references to male and female characters, in both texts and illustrations; analysis of sexism in the activities of male and female characters who appear both in the body of the text and its illustrations.

 Based on the analysis results displayed in table 01, it can be noticed that the males are equal to females in terms of family status.
 Man has been verbally identified as a father three (3) times and has been visually presented as father or grandfather eighteen (18) times.
-On the same vein, the word mother is mentioned four (4) times and the visuals which depict mother or grandmother count for twenty three (23).
-All in all, we can conclude that compared to men, women in My Book of English Middle School Year One have been fairly depicted in family status as mothers or grandmothers.
-However, when it comes to the area of occupation, we notice that men outnumber women thirty two (32) to nineteen (19).
+In the same vein, the word mother is mentioned four (4) times and the visuals, which depict mother or grandmother, count for twenty-three (23).
+Overall, we can conclude that compared to men, women in My Book of English Middle School Year One have been fairly depicted in family status as mothers or grandmothers.
+However, when it comes to the area of occupation, we notice that men outnumber women thirty-two (32) to nineteen (19).
 Moreover, male characters in this domain have stereotypically portrayed as having thirteen (13) varieties of jobs: they are architect, carpenter, football player, surgeon, doctor, mechanic, vet, electrician, lawyer, nationalist ...
 But, jobs distributed to female characters fall in four (4) categories: teacher, painter, nurse and nationalist.
 This suggests that My Book of English Middle School Year One illustrates female characters with very restricted roles which may, as already mentioned, negatively affect the female learners' careers aspirations.
+These results do not contradict the findings of the several studies that have found "few references to the changes taking place in woman's roles" (Burstyn and Corrigan 1974, p.11).
 As far as level of employment is concerned, the obtained data indicate that male characters present 62.74% that is almost two thirds of the working population of the textbook.
 These statistics suggest that the EFL textbook analysed does not reflect the development of society towards equality between men and women.